bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Discusión
 Tema: Module 5 / Activity 5.3 - Accessibility guidelines

-# Curso   Module 5: Designing your Web site for your audience   5.4 Historical Web design trends
+# Module 5: Designing your Web site for your audience   5.4 Historical Web design trends

 # The history of Web design

-Video: the history of Web design
+The history of Web design

 The way Web pages look has changed a lot over the years, mostly because the technology has come a really long way.
 But as Web sites change, we can look at them as a brief history of